Discriminating properties of compactification in discrete uniform isotropic space-time: Abstract

 \section{Abstract}

-Compactification of the 5-dimensional Kaluza-Klein space-time geometry is produced.
-It is shown, that consideration of the space-time geometry as a physical geometry, i.e. as a geometry described completely by the world function, leads to a discrimination of some values of the particle momentum component along the fifth (charge) coordinate.
+Compactification of the 5-dimensional Kaluza-Klein space-time geometry is considered.
+The space-time geometry is supposed to be discrete, uniform and isotropic.
+It is shown, that consideration of the space-time geometry as a physical geometry, i.e. as a geometry described completely by the single-valued world function, leads to a discrimination of some values of the particle charge.
+At the conventional approach, when the world function becomes to be many-valued after compactification, the value of the elementary particle electric charge remains to be unrestricted, and this fact does not agree with experimental data.
+It is important, that the discrete geometry is given on the continual set of points.
+This circumstance makes admissible a compatibility of discreteness with the uniformity and isotropy of the geometry.